FoalTS/foal/docs/tutorials/simple-todo-list/4-the-shell-script-create-todo.md

 A *shell script* is a piece of code intended to be called from the command line.
 It has access to all the components of your application, including your models.
 A shell script is divided in two parts:

 - a `schema` object which defines the specification of the command line arguments,
-- and a `main` function which gets the arguments as an object and executes some code.
+- and a `main` function which gets these arguments as an object and executes some code.

 Open the new generated file in the `src/scripts` directory and update its content.